 A period of searching

-He returned to more secular recordings with Infidels in 1983, a much appreciated album from this period, and Empire Burlesque in 1985, an odd mix of dance tracks and rock & roll.
+He returned to more secular recordings with Infidels in 1983, a much appreciated album from this period, and Empire Burlesque in 1985, a mix of dance tracks and rock & roll.

 A return to folk roots